U.S. charges three North Koreans in $1.3 billion hacking spree

 The indictment alleges that Jon Chang Hyok, 31, Kim Il, 27, and Park Jin Hyok, 36, stole money while working for North Korea’s military intelligence services.
 Park had previously been charged in a complaint unsealed in 2018.

-Kristi Johnson, the FBI assistant director in charge for the Los Angeles Field Office, said in a telephone news briefing that all three were believed to be in North Korea.
-The North Korean mission to the United Nations in New York did not immediately respond to requests for comment and contact details for the trio couldn’t immediately be found.

-The Justice Department said the hackers were responsible for a wide range of criminal activity and high-profile intrusions, including a retaliatory November 2014 attack on Sony Pictures Entertainment for producing “The Interview,” which depicted the assassination of North Korea’s leader.
+The Justice Department said the hackers were responsible for a wide range of criminal activity and high-profile intrusions, including a retaliatory 2014 attack on Sony Pictures Entertainment for producing “The Interview” movie, which depicted the assassination of North Korea’s leader.

 The group is alleged to have targeted staff of AMC Theatres and broken into computers belonging to Mammoth Screen, a U.K. film company that was working on a drama series about North Korea.

-The indictment pins the blame on the hackers for breaking into banks across South and Southeast Asia, Mexico, and Africa by breaking into the financial institutions’ networks and abusing the SWIFT protocol, and deploying malicious applications from March 2018 through September 2020 targeting cryptocurrency applications.
+The indictment pins the blame on the hackers for breaking into banks across South and Southeast Asia, Mexico, and Africa by penetrating the financial institutions’ networks and abusing the SWIFT protocol to steal money.
+They’re also alleged to have deployed malicious applications from March 2018 through September 2020 to target cryptocurrency users.

-The overall amount of money stolen by the hackers isn’t clear because in some cases the thefts were either halted or reversed.
+The overall amount of money stolen by the hackers is not clear because in some cases the thefts were either halted or reversed.
 But the figures are significant.
 In one 2016 heist alone - at the Bangladesh Bank - the hackers are alleged to have made off with $81 million.

+“North Korea’s operatives, using keyboards rather than guns, stealing digital wallets of cryptocurrency instead of sacks of cash, are the world’s leading 21st century nation-state bank robbers,” U.S. Assistant Attorney General John Demers told a news briefing.

+Kristi Johnson, the FBI assistant director in charge for the Los Angeles Field Office, told reporters that the three alleged hackers were believed to be in North Korea.
+Officials alleged they had been stationed at times in various other countries, including China and Russia.

 Overall, North Korea has generated an estimated $2 billion using “widespread and increasingly sophisticated” digital intrusions at banks and cryptocurrency exchanges, according to a U.N. report in 2019 by independent experts monitoring international sanctions on Pyongyang.